 1. Reliability in the Servqual Model

-Reliability is an essential dimension of the Servqual model that confirms the capacity to provide services exactly, on time, and credibly.
+Reliability is an essential dimension of the Servqual model, reflecting the capacity to deliver services accurately, on time, and credibly.
 It means a service provider’s ability to deliver services consistently and accurately, meeting customers’ expectations every time.
-Consistency is critical for providing assistance or products to customers on time, with no errors.
-You have to respect your commitment to provide your service on time and accurately, as you promised to them.
+Consistency is critical for providing assistance or products to customers on time and without errors.
+You must honor your commitment to provide your service on time and accurately, as you promised.

 For example, Hotel Global Assistant prides itself on reliable and consistent service to its guests.
 One aspect of reliability is the hotel’s commitment to ensuring that rooms are ready for check-in at the designated time, without any delays or errors.